 - Future purchase limit.
 AMA only allows you to increase your coverage once within the first three years of having the coverage or once you turn 40, whichever happens first.
 This means, even if your salary increases multiple times, your coverage amount can only increase once — which could leave you underinsured if you make more money later on.

 AMA disability insurance reviews and complaints

 Online reviews of AMA Insurance are scarce — probably because this provider’s products are only offered to doctors and medical students.
-However, AMA Insurance is a subsidiary of the American Medical Association, which has an A+ Better Business Bureau (BBB) rating.
-The BBB has recorded 10 complaints in the last three years, which is relatively low for an insurance company.
+However, AMA Insurance is a subsidiary of the American Medical Association, which has an A+ Better Business Bureau (BBB) rating, as of October 2020.
+The BBB has recorded 1 complaint in the last three years, which is relatively low for an insurance company.

 AMA’s financial strength